Mjz86/C_colon/mcc.md

-also a non fundamental type of `std::word_t<normalization>` that represents a word, also a non fundamental type of `std::line_t<normalization>` that represents a line, and normalization being the way we encode many code points together found in `std::unicode::<name>`. there's a `std::text_t<elem>`, elem being the type of text that can be iterated, a string is only representing of . however, because of the many languages, these non fundamental types would probably need a dll of the normalization mechanism, and an embedded system may only support limited normalization types. the data structure used for text processing is implementation defined based on the normalization.
+also a non fundamental type of `std::word_t<normalization>` that represents a word, also a non fundamental type of `std::line_t<normalization>` that represents a line, and normalization being the way we encode many code points together found in `std::unicode::<name>`. there is a `std::text_t<elem>`, elem being the type of text that can be iterated, a string is only representing of . however, because of the many languages, these non fundamental types would probably need a dll of the normalization mechanism, and an embedded system may only support limited normalization types. the data structure used for text processing is implementation defined based on the normalization.